deangela/DM1123-VFS-FA17-Duff/dm1123vfs_show_and_tells.md

  |

 ### Logo SHOW & TELL Directions
-* Pair up w/ 1 classmate
 * Select an established brand that has had at least 3 logo iterations (ideally more) over the years.
 Think outside the box.
 * Post your selection on Slack in the VFS channel.
-  * One brand per team.
+  * One brand per student.
-  * Two Teams can not do the same brand.
+  * Two students can not do the same brand.
-  * First team who posts their choice on slack gets the brand.
+  * First student who posts their choice on slack gets the brand.
 * Create a **8 minutes or less** presentation (pdf, powerpoint, keynote, quicktime, etc.) that shows and discusses the history of the evolution of the logo.
 * You should find out the name of the logo designer (if you can), the dates that the logo was redesigned, and why it was redesigned.
 * Cite your sources.